cartoon-raccoon/oyster/docs/scripting.md

 **Range Expansions**

-`[<integer>..<integer>]`
+`[<integer>..=<integer>..<integer>]`

-This expands to a list of strings from the first integer, incrementing by 1, up until just before the second integer.
+This expands to a list of strings from the first integer, stepping over by the value of the third integer, up until just before the second integer.
+The third integer is optional, and if not specified, the range will increment/decrement by 1.
+If the first integer is lesser than the second, the range will increment, else it will decrement.

+The third integer must be positive; the shell will throw an error if it is not.

 e.g. `[1..5]` expands to `1 2 3 4`.

 To include the second integer, use `[<integer>..=<integer>]`.

 e.g. `[1..=5]` expands to `1 2 3 4 5`.

+`[0..=10..2]` expands to `0 2 4 6 8 10`.

+`=` does not respect step over, and will end the range on the second integer.

+e.g. `[1..=10..2]` expands to `1 3 5 7 9 10`.

 **Equality Evaluations**